mo7amed7assan1911/Flight_Delays_USA_TABLEAU/README.md

-# 2015 Flight Delays and Cancellations in USA - Data Analysis
+# 2015 Flight Delays and Cancellations in USA - Data Analysis.

 > You can find the original data [here](https://www.kaggle.com/datasets/usdot/flight-delays).

 > **You can visit the interactive visualization from [here](https://public.tableau.com/app/profile/mohamed.hassan6400/viz/2015FlightDelaysandCancellationsinUSA-DataAnalysis/TheStory).**

-## Using _Python_ to clean and organizing the 3 csv files to make one big dataset for analysis.
+## Using ***Python*** to clean and organizing the 3 csv files to make one big dataset for analysis.
 > I `cleaned` many columns like:
 > * `CANCELLATION_REASON`: As i converted the non readable values like A, B, C to be more readable values like "CANCELLATION_REASON", "Weather", "National Air System" and if there is no cancellation it will be "NO-CANCELLATION".
 > * I Created a new column called `DATE` that compins data from three columns "YEAR", "MONTHE", "DAY"